bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 You can see the deps is now updated and points to the external repo "@com_github_tjarratt_babble//:babble".
-The "@" references an external code base that bazel will download so that the Go SDK can build
+The "@" references an external code base that Bazel will download so that the Go SDK can build
 the code.

 This GitHub repo is defined in deps.bzl file in the following go_repository stanza.